peachpiecompiler/peachpie-docs/docs/net/type-system.md

 <?php
 foreach ($enumerable as $key => &$value) { $value = 0; }
 ```
-In order to support an iteration by reference, the enumerable object must return value of type `PhpAlias` from the enumerator.
+In order to support an iteration by reference, the enumerable object must return the value of type `PhpAlias` from the enumerator.
 Otherwise an exception of type `InvalidOperationException` is thrown.

 ## System.Collections.IList